-This toasted finer cut version from Brazil is mellower, yet fuller bodied and a great alternative to coffee.
+This toasted version from Brazil is mellower, yet fuller bodied and a great alternative to coffee.
 The toasting process is similar to coffee roasting and yields a darker, deeper cup that still offers its energizing effects.
 It has a toasty, comforting chicory note that takes milk and sugar well.

 This tea contains a high level of caffeine | Steep at 150° for 3-5 minutes.

 Our teabags contain the same high-quality tea as our loose-tea offerings.
 Their pyramid shape gives the leaves plenty of room to unfurl and infuse, placing more flavor in each cup.
 Enjoy the superior flavor of gourmet tea with the convenience of a disposable bag.

-A species of holly, the leaves and twigs of the South American Yerba Mate plant have long been enjoyed as a steeped beverage traditionally brewed in a hollowed out gourd called a cuia or guampa and sipped with a specialized metal straw called a bomba or bombilla.
+A species of holly, the leaves, and twigs of the South American Yerba Mate plant have long been enjoyed as a steeped beverage traditionally brewed in a hollowed-out gourd called a cuia or guampa and sipped with a specialized metal straw called a bomba or bombilla.

 Culturally significant as an energizing social drink, Yerba Mate' is often shared at gatherings with family or friends, passing the gourd from person to person, no doubt ensuring lively conversation.